FirecampDev/.github/profile/readme.md

-## Useful Links
+## Useful Resources

-Explore the following useful links to access Firecamp's web application, learn more about Firecamp, and connect with the Firecamp community:
+Explore the following useful resources to access Firecamp's web application, learn more about Firecamp, and connect with the Firecamp community:

 |                     |                     |                     |
 |---------------------|---------------------|---------------------|